 A look at the Athletes of the Year form the spring season.

-The Las Vegas Review-Journal announces its 2016 all-state girls track and field teams.
+The Las Vegas Review-Journal announces its 2016 all-state boys volleyball teams.

 Former Mojave coach Erik Davis confirmed Wednesday that he will take over the Centennial boys volleyball program next season.

 Follow the link for postseason boys volleyball honors, as selected by coaches.
 All-league and all-region teams will be posted as they are received.

 Green Valley defeated Foothill 19-25, 25-22, 25-22, 25-21 to win the Division I state championship at Legacy.
 It was Green Valley’s first state title.

 The Rattlers survived a contentious first set before taking total control en route to a 25-22, 25-12, 25-16 victory over Sierra Vista in the Division I-A state championship match.
 It was their third consecutive state title.

 Sophomore Troy Bell finished with 32 digs to lead the Falcons to a 25-15, 19-25, 25-20, 25-17 win over Sunset Region champ Arbor View in the Division I state semifinals at Legacy.

 Christian McCoy had 26 kills and 23 digs to lead the Mountain Lions past Chaparral 25-21, 17-25, 24-26, 25-19, 15-9.
 Sierra Vista (14-13) will meet two-time defending champion Mojave (32-5) for the title at 6 p.m.
 Wednesday at Chaparral.